 Vendsyssel Historical Museum

 The Historical Museum of Vendsyssel is always an interesting place to visit – at least if you are curious about the local history and culture.

-Much of Hjørring’s and its citizens history is on display here.
-Several exhibitions are related to archeology of the Vendsyssel region, but the museum also contains historical archives where you can dig deeper into the Northern Danish culture.
-The museum has sections of the town-life in Hjørring, of the life in the coastal areas of Vendsyssel, and of the farm life in the smaller villages outside of Hjørring.
+Much of Hjørring’s and its citizens’ history is on display here.
+Several exhibitions are related to the archeology of the Vendsyssel region, but the museum also contains historical archives where you can dig deeper into the Northern Danish culture.
+The museum has sections of the town life in Hjørring, of life in the coastal areas of Vendsyssel, and of the farm life in smaller villages near Hjørring.

 You can book a guided tour in either Danish, English or German.
-The museum is open every day in the summer from 11 to 16.
-For the rest of the year, Monday’s are closed, but you can visit it any other day of the week.
-It costs 80 DKK per person to visit the museum.
+The museum is open every day in the summer from 11 am to 4 pm.
+For the rest of the year, Mondays are closed.
+But you can visit it any other day of the week.
+It costs 80 DKK per person to enter the museum.
 More information can be found here.